opencv/opencv_attic/android/service/doc/LoaderCallbackInterface.rst

 .. data:: NO_SERVICE

-    OpenCV Engine service is not installed on the device.
+    OpenCV Manager service is not installed on the device.
 App need to notify user about it

 .. data:: RESTART_REQUIRED